Arrow BOOK

 • Rest for the remainder of the day

-• Keep a symptom diary tracking pain sleep mood and function
+• Keeping a symptom diary tracking pain, sleep, and function

-• Continue physiotherapy or graded activity plans when appropriate
+• Maintaining physiotherapy or rehabilitation plans where appropriate

-Some people notice improvement within hours or days.
-Others notice gradual change over time.
-Response varies and not everyone benefits.
+Some people notice improvement within hours or days, while others notice gradual change over time.
+Response varies and not all patients experience benefit.

 Benefits

-• Reduced neuropathic or wide spread pain intensity in selected patients
+• May reduce wide spread or neuropathic pain intensity in selected patients

-• Reduced sensitivity to touch pressure or everyday movement
+• May reduce sensitivity to touch, pressure, or normal movement

-Ketamine infusions are delivered under monitoring to support safety.
-Possible side effects include:
+Ketamine infusions are performed under monitoring to support safety, but side effects can occur.

 • Nausea